-1 1 CREATE A SAFE TRANSPORT ENVIRONMENT Create active and sustainable transport networks that are safe and understandable.
+1 Create a safe transport environment 1.1 Create active and sustainable transport networks that are safe and understandable.
 Review Vincent's Bike Network Plan taking into consideration relevant state planning policy to ensure the provision of a dense network of cycling routes to support cycling as a safe alternative transport mode to private vehicles.
-The review of the Bike Network Plan will consider: Appropriate network links to destinations within the City; Implementing a wayfinding strategy to support the Bike network; Providing infrastructure consistent with current standard; Focus on improving network crossings.
-Including the provision of toucan crossings at intersections and safe mid-block crossings; Provide access to and through all areas of open space within the City; Where possible, consider the introduction of segregated cycle lanes along activity corridors; Consider the introduction of parallel route connections to activity and transit corridors where there are corridor constraints and segregated cycle lanes are unable to be segregated; Extend existing infrastructure to fill network gaps; and Ensure sufficient connection exists to and within with transit nodes.
-Timing: 2 - 3 years Measurement: Completed review of Vincent's existing Bike Network Plan.
-1 1 1 Responsibility: Local government.
+The review of the Bike Network Plan will consider: Appropriate network links to destinations within the City; Implementing a wayfinding strategy to support the Bike network; Providing infrastructure consistent with current standard; Timing: 2-3 years Measurement: Completed review of Vincent's existing Bike Network Plan.
+Responsibility: Local government.
 Opportunities for State government funding is available and should be pursued.
-1.1 1.1.1 Cost: \$60k 1.1.2 Implementation of the Bike Network Plan.
+1.1.1 Focus on improving network crossings.
+Including the provision of toucan crossings at intersections and safe mid-block crossings; Provide access to and through all areas of open space within the City; Where possible, consider the introduction of segregated cycle lanes along activity corridors; Consider the introduction of parallel route connections to activity and transit corridors where there are corridor constraints and segregated cycle lanes are not feasible; Advocate for slow vehicle speeds where on-street cycle lanes are unable to be segregated; Extend existing infrastructure to fill network gaps; and Ensure sufficient connection exists to and within with transit nodes.
+Cost: \$60k 1.1.2 Implementation of the Bike Network Plan.
 Timing: 5+ years.
 Measurement: Bike Network Infrastructure implemented.
-Cost: \$1M p.a.
-(Seek grant opportunities where available). potential for cash-in-lieu Timing: 2 - 3 years.
-Develop and implement a consistent wayfinding and signage plan across the City.
-This should consider parking, cycling and pedestrian transport modes, and provide appropriate localised details for each town centre and activity and transit corridor.
-Measurement: Adoption and implementation of wayfinding and signage plan.
-1.1.3 consi detai Responsibility: Local government.
-For Western Australian Bike Network routes, DoT and local government are to collaborate on wayfinding.
-Cost: \$50k (Strategy) \$500k (Signage & Linemarking)